cropr/bycco/backend/bycco/templates/mailsubscription_en.md

 ### Payment

  - The registration fee is ​​35 euro.
- - Pay the amount before the 25th of October on account BE33 0017 5924 5146 with the structured message: {paymessage}
+ - Pay the amount before the 25th of October on account BE33 0017 5924 5146 of Bycco with the structured message: {paymessage}

 The Bycco team